coriell-research/TEDEdb-app/README.md

-## Cancer Differential Expression Database App
+## TEDEdb-app

-This is a complete rewrite of the cancer meta-analysis app with the goal of making the app modular, tested, and robust enough to release as a user-facing tool.
+This repository contains the code for the "Transposable Element Differential Expression Database" Shiny application.
+The app is organized into modules for each page.
+A 'data' directory containing the resources needed to run the app is located in the [appdata](https://rutgers.app.box.com/s/sqi59kadhd0yo4f7rgfojw4573w17byi/folder/306967701072) directory of the database Box drive.
+The

-Currently this app is hosted solely on Coriell's network.
-In order to run the app locally it is necessary to have a copy of the data directory which, due to file size limitations on GitHub, is too large to host in this repository, if you wish to run this app locally please contact me for a copy of the app data (~1 Gb) compressed data.
+DESCRIPTION file lists required dependencies.